pradnyamahurkar/Tweet-Sentiment-Extraction/README.md

 	Could probably integrate hyperparameter optimization with this model to make it more fine-tuned for the data but either would take too much time or is too challenging given the limited amount of time left

-##Manual work on optimization
+## Manual work on optimization results
 	Different loss function - categorical cross entropy is awful for this -- loss of 35-40